Gabriella439/suns-cmd/README.md

 official search engine hosted at `suns.degradolab.org`.
 You can find the test input structures in the `test` directory.

+# Support

+To report bugs, request features, or ask for support, contact the official mailing list at `suns-search@googlegroups.com`.

 ## License (BSD 3-clause)

 Copyright (c) 2013 Gabriel Gonzalez